alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

-loophole but this doesn't change the fact that four months somebody had to put up with harassment that wasn't that was available through their platform and this is one of the big problems with thinking about user safety we're thinking about harass
+loophole but this doesn't change the fact that four months somebody had to put up with harassment that wasn't that was available through their platform

+{% slide assume_worst_intent 5 %}

+and
+this is one of the big problems with thinking about user safety we're thinking about harass